 2004: A scintillating qualifying lap by Jarno Trulli saw the Renault driver start from pole at Monte Carlo, leading the field to take an emotional maiden – and so far, only – F1 victory.
 Behind him it was all action – Schumacher and Montoya collided behind the safety car in the tunnel, of all things! – and Trulli hung on to win from a fast-closing Jenson Button.

 The lack of overtaking: One might be almost inclined to overlook the track’s lack of passing opportunities simply because the setting is utterly epic.
 Even when the cars are in a train, there’s so little room for error that one slip could change the game completely.
 The Safety Car will almost certainly make its first appearance of the season – it was used four times here last year – and drivers will need to manage these interruptions.
-It’s unlikely that KERS and DRS will play a huge role here, but the difference in tyre performance could see some frustrated drivers bottled up behind slower cars…
+KERS and DRS didn’t play major roles here last year, but the difference in tyre performance certainly saw some frustrated drivers bottled up behind slower cars.
+Lewis Hamilton, take note…

 The race for the underdogs to shine: The circuit is not particularly aero-dependent, and this is one race where the lower-rung teams can realistically have a shot at some points.
-It’s often a case that being around at the end of the 78-lap event usually means you’re running in the points, and Team Lotus will view this as one of their best opportunities to finally kick off their points’ tally.
-Heikki Kovalainen was impressive here in 2010, and Jarno Trulli might be able to snare a few scalps in qualifying.
+It’s often a case that being around at the end of the 78-lap event usually means you’re running in the points, and several midfield runners will be aiming to punch well above their weight this weekend.
+Last year’s race saw a very promising performance from Pastor Maldonado, who looked on course for a healthy points haul in the Williams until he was punted out of the race in the closing laps by Lewis Hamilton.
+Given his excellent win last time out at Spain and his brilliant form here in the lower categories, he could well be a contender this weekend.

 The Form Guide